adrita78/adrita78.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the front page of my website!
+🔍 Life's beauty lies in its molecular intricacies, where every bond and fold tells a story of evolution's artistry.🔍

 I'm Adrita Das, a master's student at Carnegie Mellon University pursuing a Master's in Bioengineering and Machine Learning.
 I previously received my Bachelor's in Bioengineering with a minor in Computer Science.
 During the school year, I am in Pittsburgh, Pennsylvania, but I am originally from India.
 I am broadly interetsed in the field of Drug Discovery and AI.
 I am particularly focused on leveraging machine learning to advance protein structure modeling, protein design, structure-based drug discovery, and molecular simulation.
-I'm always interested in meeting new people and learning new things, so feel free to reach out on [LinkedIn](https://www.linkedin.com/in/adrita-das-6b05a615a/)!
+Feel free to explore my projects and blog posts.
+If you share similar interests or have exciting ideas to discuss, don't hesitate to reach out via email.
+Let's collaborate and create something amazing together!

 Areas of Interest
 ------